awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

-# OTA Updates of AWS Greengrass Core Software<a name="core-ota-update"></a>
+# OTA Updates of AWS IoT Greengrass Core Software<a name="core-ota-update"></a>

-This feature is available for AWS Greengrass Core v1\.3\.0 and later\.
+This feature is available for AWS IoT Greengrass Core v1\.3\.0 and later\.

-The AWS Greengrass core software comes packaged with an OTA Update Agent that is capable of updating the core's software or the OTA Update Agent itself to the latest respective versions\.
+The AWS IoT Greengrass core software comes packaged with an OTA Update Agent that is capable of updating the core's software or the OTA Update Agent itself to the latest respective versions\.
 You can start an update by invoking the CreateSoftwareUpdateJob API or from the Greengrass console\.
 Updating the Greengrass core software provides the following benefits:
 + Fix security vulnerabilities\.
 + Address software stability issues\.
 + Deploy new or improved features\.

 An OTA update makes all these benefits available without having to perform the update manually or having the device which is running the core software physically present\.
 The OTA Update Agent also performs a rollback in case of a failed OTA update\.
-Performing an OTA update is optional but can help you manage your AWS Greengrass core devices\.
+Performing an OTA update is optional but can help you manage your AWS IoT Greengrass core devices\.
 Look for announcements of new versions of the core's software on the Greengrass developer forum\.

 In order to support an OTA update of Greengrass core software by using the OTA Update Agent, your Greengrass core device must:
 + Have available local storage three times the amount of the core's runtime usage requirement\.
-+ Not have trusted boot enabled in the partition containing the Greengrass core platform software\. \(The AWS Greengrass core can be installed and run on a partition with trusted boot enabled, but cannot perform an OTA update\.\)
++ Not have trusted boot enabled in the partition containing the Greengrass core platform software\. \(The AWS IoT Greengrass core can be installed and run on a partition with trusted boot enabled, but cannot perform an OTA update\.\)
 + Have read/write permissions on the partition containing the Greengrass core platform software\.
 + Have a connection to the AWS cloud\.
-+ Have a correctly configured AWS Greengrass core and appropriate certificates\.
++ Have a correctly configured AWS IoT Greengrass core and appropriate certificates\.

 Before launching an OTA Update of Greengrass core software, it is important to note the impact that it will have on the devices in your Greengrass group, both on the core device and on client devices connected locally to that core:
 + The core will be shut down during the update\.